 • a program with a tremendous social dynamic and friendly atmosphere, where the intellectual bonds and relationships formed during its course continue long after its conclusion;

-• a picturesque venue where the medieval meets the modern.
+• an iconic and picturesque venue where the ancient meets the modern.

-The Academy is co-organized by the Navarino Network, a public policy initiative based in Thessaloniki, Greece, and the European International Studies Association (EISA), with the support of numerous universities and foundations, including Yale University, the University of St Andrews, and the Institute of International Relations at Panteion University of Athens.
-The Academy is being generously sponsored by the Konrad Adenauer Stiftung, the Alpha Bank, the Hanns Seidel Stiftung and the Fougaro Art Center and, in the past, by the Ministry of Foreign Affairs of Greece, the National Bank of Greece, the A. G. Leventis Foundation, the Paul & Alexandra Canellopoulos Foundation and the Kokkalis Foundation.
+The Academy is co-organized by the Navarino Network, a public policy initiative based in Thessaloniki, Greece, the European International Studies Association (EISA), and the Institute of International Relations at Panteion University of Athens, with the support of the A. G. Leventis Foundation, Konrad Adenauer Stiftung, Hanns Seidel Stiftung, and, in the past, the Ministry of Foreign Affairs of Greece, the National Bank of Greece, the Paul & Alexandra Canellopoulos Foundation and the Kokkalis Foundation.

 The Academy is comprised of 4 working days of intensive, high-level teaching where carefully defined Political Science and International Studies areas are treated in depth and by faculty of international standing.
 The teaching cycles/programs that comprise the Academy in 2023 are: